 Q. What home furnishing do you take?

-A. Couches, dining room sets, bedroom dressers and chest of drawers, small kitchen sets, dinettes, leather sofas, chairs, ottomans , barrister bookcases, decorative accessories, lamps, artwork, mirrors, desks, coat trees, chests, and armoires.
+A. Couches, dining room sets, bedroom dressers and chest of drawers, small kitchen sets, leather sofas, chairs, ottomans , barrister bookcases, decorative accessories, lamps, framed and matted artwork, mirrors, desks, and coat trees.

 Q. What items don’t you take?

-A. Mattresses or box springs, baby furniture, pots, pans or kitchenware, books, appliances, pianos, sewing machines, waterbeds, sporting or gym equipment, metal framed posters or photographs, kitchen or dining tables without the chairs, unframed artwork, commercial office furniture, lamps without shades and electronics, armories or entertainment centers of any kind.
+A. Mattresses or box springs, beds or headboards, baby furniture, pots, pans or kitchenware, books, appliances, pianos, sewing machines, waterbeds, sporting or gym equipment, metal framed posters or photographs, kitchen or dining tables without the chairs, unframed artwork, commercial office furniture, lamps without shades and electronics, armories or entertainment centers of any kind.

 Q. What about antiques?

 A. We will have a limited number of antiques items to be determined by style, demand, and condition.